hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fraudapp.md

 * Year: 2018
 * Blog: https://www.welivesecurity.com/2018/02/28/cryptocurrency-scams-android/

 This malware application acts as a fake ripple miner.
-Ads are continually pushed to the user based on button interactions based on the user.
+After clicking through a series of tutorial slides and a fake login page, ads are continually pushed to the user disruptively.

 ## Signature
 ---